plpla/DeepCCS/README.md

 - mp : Directory containing the model.h5 file (default="../saved_models/default/")
 - ap : Directory containing the adducts_encoder.json file (default="../saved_models/default/")
 - sp : Directory containing the smiles_encoder.json file (default="../saved_models/default/")
-- o : Desired name for the output file (ex: MyFile.csv), if not specified stdout will be use.
+- o : Desired name for the output file (ex: MyFile.csv), if not specified stdout will be used.

 ### Train
 Train a new model including your own measurements with or without the available datasets.

-    DeepCCS train -f H5_F -ap ADDUCTS_ENCODER_DIR -sp SMILES_ENCODER_DIR -mtrain -pnnl -cbm -mclean -o OUTPUT_DIR -nd NEW_D1 -nepochs 100
+    DeepCCS train -f H5_F -ap ADDUCTS_ENCODER_DIR -sp SMILES_ENCODER_DIR -mtrain -pnnl -cbm -mclean -o OUTPUT_DIR -nd NEW_D1 -nepochs 150

 *Required args :*
 - f : The hdf5 file containing all the source datasets

 *Optionnal args :*
-- ap : the directory containing the adducts_encoder.json file. "d" will make the model train with the default encoder.
-If  argument is not used a new encoder will be created a new encoder (default = None)
+- ap : Directory containing the adducts_encoder.json file. "d" will make the model train with the default encoder.
+If  argument is not used a new encoder will be created (default = None)
-- sp : the directory containing the smiles_encoder.json file. "d" will make the model train with the default encoder.
+- sp : Directory containing the smiles_encoder.json file. "d" will make the model train with the default encoder.
 If argument is not used, a new encoder will be created (default = None)
-- mtrain : use the MetCCS_pos and MetCCS_neg datasets as training data (default = false)
+- mtrain : Use the MetCCS_pos and MetCCS_neg datasets as training data (default = false)
-- mtestA : use the Agilent_pos and Agilent_neg test datasets from MetCCS as training data (default = false)
+- mtestA : Use the Agilent_pos and Agilent_neg test datasets from MetCCS as training data (default = false)
-- mtestW : use the Waters_pos and Waters_neg test datasets from MetCCS as training data (default = false)
+- mtestW : Use the Waters_pos and Waters_neg test datasets from MetCCS as training data (default = false)
-- pnnl : use the PNNL dataset as training data (default = false)
+- pnnl : Use the PNNL dataset as training data (default = false)
-- cbm : use the CBM2018 dataset as training data (default = false)
+- cbm : Use the CBM2018 dataset as training data (default = false)
-- mclean : use the McLean Lab dataset as training data (default = false)
+- mclean : Use the McLean Lab dataset as training data (default = false)
 - nd : New datasets to create the model.
 If multiple files, as a list seperated by "," (default = None)
 - test: Proportion of each dataset that must be kept in the testing set (default: 0.2)
 - o : Existing directory to ouput model and mappers (default = current directory)
-- nepochs : Numbe of epoch to use for the model’s training (default = 150)
+- nepochs : Number of epochs to use for the model’s training (default = 150)

 At least one dataset is required to train a new model.
 Datasets selected will be splited between the training and testing set according to the `test` argument value except for `mtrain` which is always